North Carolina Courage: 2020

 With the NWSL season cancelled due to the COVID-19 pandemic, the Courage participated in the inaugural 2020 NWSL Challenge Cup.
-They were defeated in the semifinals by Portland Thorns FC.
+They were defeated in the semifinals by Portland Thorns.
 The Courage also participated in the 2020 NWSL Fall Series, finishing in fifth place.

 2021

 On January 28, 2021, the club announced that professional tennis player Naomi Osaka had made an investment in the team.
 Osaka stated that she was inspired to take part ownership by those who had invested in her during her career, and that she wishes to "continue the legacy of women empowerment."

 The Courage failed to qualify for the 2021 NWSL Challenge Cup championship, falling one point short in the East Division to NJ/NY Gotham FC.

+NWSL abuse scandal

 On September 30, 2021, the club fired head coach Paul Riley after news of prior sexual abuse allegations emerged against him.
 The Courage replaced Riley with assistant Sean Nahas in the interim.